AgoraIO-Community/AgoraRtm/Sources/AgoraRtm/Documentation.docc/Initialising.md

 ## Setting Properties

 Once you've initialized the RtmClientConfig instance, you can set various properties to customize its behavior.
-Here's an example of setting the ``RtmClientConfig/areaCode`` property using ``RtmClientConfig/RtmAreaCode`` to choose where your data can be routed thorugh:
+Here's an example of setting the ``RtmClientConfig/areaCode`` property using ``RtmAreaCode`` to choose where your data can be routed thorugh:

 ```swift
 // Set the areaCode property